 The controller electronics consists of 2 boards.
-An Input/Output or I/O board, and a CPU board.
+An Input/Output or I/O board, a CPU board, and a micro board.
 The I/O board converts outside power to the appropriate internal use and controls the input/output signals associated with the sampler.
 The CPU board contains a Z180 microprocessor, RAM and ROM memory, and interfaces for the keyboard, the display, and analog, and I/O boards.
-The user communicates to the sampler via a 24-key multiple function membrane switch.
+The user communicates to the sampler via a 24 key multiple function membrane switch.
 The keys are clearly marked with their designated functions.
 An internal battery maintains the program logic, RAM memory, and the controller's real-time clock and date function.
-The electronics are mounted on the back of the controller.